Paritosh125/Paritosh125/README.md

 ---

 <p align="center">
-  <i>“Code is like art — minimal, clean, and expressive.”</i>
+  <i>“Minimal.
+Clean.
+Effective.
+That’s how I like my code.”</i>
 </p>

 <p align="center">
-  ⭐ If you like my work, consider giving my repositories a star!
+  ⭐ If you like my work, feel free to star my repositories and connect!
 </p>